lynrco/lynr.co/README.md

 [Node.js](http://nodejs.org) and [Grunt](http://gruntjs.com) are used to
 build static files like CSS and JS.
 A [MongoDB](http://www.mongodb.org) instance needs to be running for the Lynr web application to work (beyond the landing page).
-This can be accomplished by installing it with Homebrew or by running it in a virtual machine (see [Up and Running with Vagrant](#up-and-running-with-vagrant)).
+Several actions will also require a running RabbitMQ instance.
+These can be accomplished by installing it with Homebrew or by running it in a virtual machine (see [Up and Running with Vagrant](#up-and-running-with-vagrant)).